maxim-zhao/z80bench/README.md

 Executed 136170 cycles in 00:00:00.0130497
 ```

-Now you know how long it took.
+Now you know how long it took (in CPU cycles; the second time is wall-clock time for the emulation).
 If you want to specify the load address for your program, append `@<address>` to the filename; it's implicitly at address 0 if unspecified.

 What if you want to add some data?